|Salary||$21.52 - $26.88/hour; $3,730.13 - $4,659.20/month; $44,761.60 - $55,910.40/year|

 This continuous recruitment will remain open for the calendar year, or until the final filing date, whichever occurs first.
 The eligible list established from this continuous recruitment will expire by the end of the calendar year.
 Applicants will be eligible to reapply and take an examination if a new recruitment opens the following calendar year.

-To be considered for first screening cut-off in this continuous recruitment, please submit your application materials by January 19, 2021 at 5:00pm.
+To be considered for the next screening cut-off in this continuous recruitment, please submit your application materials by July 16, 2021 at 5:00pm.

 The current vacancies are in the Health and Human Services Department - Human Services Division and the eligible list established from this recruitment will be used to fill positions in eligibility programs such as CalFresh, CalWORKs, Medi-Cal, and Veterans Services.
 This list may also be used to fill positions in other divisions as vacancies arise.